ftryyln/hotel-booking-ddd-microservices/docs/solid-ddd-analysis.md

     - Created **Ubiquitous Language Glossary** (`docs/glossary.md`)

 ### Final Verdict
-Project ini sekarang memiliki implementasi DDD yang **PERFECT (10/10)**.
+This project now has a **PERFECT (10/10)** DDD implementation.
-Semua rekomendasi dari analisis awal telah diimplementasikan, termasuk advanced patterns seperti Specification dan dokumentasi Ubiquitous Language.
+All recommendations from the initial analysis have been implemented, including advanced patterns like Specification and Ubiquitous Language documentation.